Saturday, June 18th, 2022

 In this course, we discuss multiple aspects of medication-assisted treatment such as the history of, an evidence-based approach, ethical considerations & biases of the helping professional and how to spot microaggressions when working with substance use clients, and any jurisdiction-relevant legal information regarding the use of MAT and Harm Reduction Methods.

-Learn what Medication-Assisted Treatment (MAT) is & what the neurological implications of MAT are.
+Define the core concepts of Medication-Assisted Treatment (MAT) is & what the neurological implications of MAT are.

-Discuss research regarding statistics supporting/countering the efficacy of MAT as an evidence-based practice.
+Classify research regarding statistics supporting/countering the efficacy of MAT as an evidence-based practice.

-Examine the Guiding Principles of MAT; conflicting opinions of MAT surrounding the disease model of addiction; concerns in the criminal setting.
+Implement the Guiding Principles of MAT; conflicting opinions of MAT surrounding the disease model of addiction; concerns in the criminal setting.

-Review the potential for ethical considerations/violations of Harm Reduction – An Anathema in America today; human rights and the Gardasil example for young girls.
+Critic the potential for ethical considerations/violations of Harm Reduction – An Anathema in America today; human rights and the Gardasil example for young girls.